radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/endpoints-overview.md

 ![image description](images/cp-endpoint.png)

-Click the URL directly or copy and paste it in a browser to opens control panel in a new window.
+Click the URL directly or copy and paste it in a browser to open control panel in a new window.
 Login with your credentials to view the control panel.

 ![image description](images/cp-login-page.png)